Lichtphyz/Houston_flooding/README.md

 - Turn model output from pixel labels into geospacial polygons, allowing overlay on even wider scales or by lat/longitude
 - Make prediction maps and imagery searchable by lat/longitude (or by street address via GoogleMaps API).

-## A step by step walkthrough with more technical details can be found [HERE]

 ### You can also see more on this project on my [personal Blog](https://lichtphyz.github.io/), and soon a the DigitalGlobe Company Blog and possibly elsewhere!